CYuZeric/Youtube-nyan-cat-progress-bar-userscript/README.md

 Just copy the text in
 >nyan cat progress bar userscript.js

-and paste it as a userscript
+and paste it into your grease/tamper/violentmonkey as a new userscript

 credit to: https://chrome.google.com/webstore/detail/nyan-cat-progress-bar-for/bdjaekjkckpdknkfncfnaibkabdcgmkg?hl=en
 Because I stole the css and gif from there.